ThuanPham777/react-authentication-be/README.md

 The backend will start on `http://localhost:4000`

 > **Heads-up:** `GOOGLE_CLIENT_ID` must match the client ID configured in Google Identity Services (used for app login).
-> The IMAP/SMTP credentials should point to a test mailbox that the backend can log into (e.g., a Gmail account with IMAP enabled and an App Password).

 ### Useful Commands